chetanbg1/cbg-aws/README.md

 Platform - is a foundation or environment that supports teh development and operations, includes tools, frameworks, service

 AWS -Amazon Web Services -
-a big collection of computer servers and services that connected to internate and hosted ny Amazon flexible
+ a big collection of computer servers and services that connected to internet and hosted by Amazon on demand resource provisioning , relese them back when we dont need them stop geussing capacity, speed and agility, go global, no need to maintain the data centers

 Amazon EC2 -
 Elastic Compute Cloud - provides virtual servers known as instances in the cloud it allows you to easily create and manage virtual machines to run your applications or host web site

-Amazon S3 - simple Storage service  - enables to store and retrieve dataa such as file, images, videos over the internate, provide high durability, availablity and security
+Amazon S3 - simple Storage service  - enables to store and retrieve data such as tetx, binary, backup, archives, file, images, videos over the internate, provide high durability, availablity and security
+                                     store large object using key value pair, also called as object storage provide rest api to access and modify object unlimited storage, 99.99% - avalibility and 99.99999999999% - durability objects replicated in single region across multiple avalibility zones

 Amazon RDS - Relational Database service - manages database service that simplifies the setup, operation and scaling of ralational datbase such as mysql,oracle or sql server. it takes care of admiistrative task  such as backups and software patching allowing you to focus on application

-Amazaon VPC - Virtual Private Cloud - allows us to create private network within the amazon cloud, provides isolation and security for resources ans enables us to define subnets , configure routing and controls network access using security groups and network ACLs
+Amazaon VPC - Virtual Private Cloud - allows us to create private network within the amazon cloud, provides isolation and security for resources and enables us to define subnets , configure routing and controls network access using security groups and network ACLs

 Amazon IAM - Identity Access Management - helps to manage access to AWS resources securely. it allows you to create and manage users, groups, and roles and assign fine-grained permissions to control who can access which resource